InstrumentalFi/instrumental-contracts/doc/authz/walkthrough.md

 split on the different pools that a user might receive OSMO rewards from.
 So unfortunately this data source does not provide what we need.

-Yieldmos partner with Dexmos who have a porition of the data provided by Imperator.co so it may be an option to reach out to Imperator to see if they have an api with rewards emitted to an account by date, denom and pool.
+Yieldmos partner with Dexmos who have a portion of the data provided by Imperator.co so it may be an option to reach out to Imperator to see if they have an api with rewards emitted to an account by date, denom and pool.

-The other option is to build an indexer to harvest this data which seems a lot o work.
+The other option is to build an indexer to harvest this data which seems a lot of work.

 ## Conclusions

 - It is technically possible to create an autocompounding product that takes a fee using Authz
-- To take the fee a SendAuthorization grant must be given for each reward token so the front-end probably needs to know about which pools are supported.
+- To take the fee a SendAuthorization grant must be given for each reward token.
+  The front-end will need to handle this.
 - The bot account will have control over funds authorized via SendAuthorization so this could represent a security risk.
 - Superfluid LP positions are hard to autocompound since the range affects